Artemis Project

 The project studied other space colonization projects as well, including colonies on outer planet moons.

 Overview

 The Reference Mission was designed to provide enough infrastructure to create a small lunar base.
 No flight hardware was built.

 Mission hardware

 Lunar transfer vehicle

-The Lunar transfer Vehicle consisted of a single Spacehab module with communications equipment, Solar panels and an added booster stage.
+The Lunar transfer Vehicle concept consisted of a single Spacehab module with communications equipment, Solar panels and an added booster stage.
 The Lunar Transfer Vehicle would have carried the crew as they travel from the Earth to the Moon.
 It would have been left in Lunar orbit as the crew descend to the lunar surface.

 Lunar base habitat

-The lunar habitat consisted of three Spacehab modules and a descent stage.
+The lunar habitat concept consisted of three Spacehab modules and a descent stage.
 It also would have contained other equipment such as solar panels, radiators and communications equipment.